 Deadlines are set for submitting all REP points earned throughout the semester.
 These deadlines correspond to the days on which Psy 1001 has exams.
 All points must be entered by the published Deadlines.
 This keeps things nice and orderly, and gives students a chance to track their progress.

 For multi-part studies, you may wait to award points until the student has completed all parts, but also make it clear that if a student chooses to discontinue a study, they do so without penalty.
+Students earn the one point travel bonus for each part of an in-person, multi-part study they complete.
 If a student stops halfway through your study, you will need to give them partial points for the time they did participate.
 The student should confirm that they are discontinuing the study, but you may need to email them.

 In online studies, if students withdraw from the study (if they don't answer all questions, for example) they should be given points for the amount of time they did spend.
 Your consent form should include some kind of explanation of partial credit (see below.)